 The Proper Officer for Finance Arrangements is a statutory appointment by virtue of Section 95 of the Local Government (Scotland) Act 1973 which requires local authorities to make arrangements for the proper administration of their financial affairs and appoint a Chief Financial Officer (CFO) to have responsibility for those arrangements.
-The Council has resolved that the proper officer is the Executive Director (Finance and Corporate Support).
+The Council has resolved that the proper officer is the Head of Service (Finance).